 Providers of travel products and services, as well as agents, must be 'bonded'.
-The Package Travel, Package Holidays and Package Tours Regulations 1992 require travel companies to provide financial protection for payments made by you for certain types of travel arrangements.
+The Package Travel and Linked Travel Arrangements Regulations 2018 require travel companies to provide financial protection for payments made by you for certain types of travel services.
 This means if the travel company becomes insolvent, funds will be available to ensure that you are not left stranded abroad; in the case of an advance booking money will be refunded.

 Travel agents should be bonded to an approved scheme such as: